-• We have three core elements at the heart of our school: relationships, experiences and learning.
-All of which are key principles within the learning of history - the study of past events involving humans.
+We have three core elements at the heart of our school: relationships, experiences and learning.
+All of which are key principles within the learning of history - the study of past events involving humans a DEEP THINKER who is a fluent reader, knowledgeable, creative and that has mastered key skills in range of subjects.